 - You Name It!

-Tish Ganey at Take Me To The River Yoga studio co-designs Advanced Therapeutic Yoga sessions with her clients.
+Tish Ganey, C-IAYT at Take Me To The River Yoga studio is a Certified Yoga Therapist and co-designs Advanced Therapeutic Yoga sessions with her clients.
 As a result class participants are key to providing input into the design and direction of the class.
 This is because direct communication of one’s personal experience will guide the direction of the class series.